A caesarean section, or C-section, is an operation to deliver your baby through a cut made in your tummy and womb.

 Around 1 in 4 pregnant women in the UK has a caesarean birth.

 Why caesareans are carried out

 A caesarean may be recommended as a planned (elective) procedure or done in an emergency if it's thought a vaginal birth is too risky.
-They're usually performed after the 38th week of pregnancy.

 A caesarean may be carried out because: